-- 5. If the transformer hums, proceed as follows: - 5.1 Remove AC plug from power source. - 5.2 Check the two output fuses to insure they are good.
+- 5. If the transformer hums, proceed as follows: - 5.1 Remove A-C plug from power source. - 5.2 Check the two output fuses to insure they are good.
 Inspect the fuse holders for damage or a blackened appearance.
-(If the fuse holder is blackened, it indicates oxidation and should be replaced). - 5.3 Remove both output fuses.
-Check for continuity from the output side of both fuse holders to the positive side of the DC plug, connecting continuity indicator first in one direction and then the other of each.
+(If the fuse holder is blackened, it indicates oxidation and should be replaced) - 5.3 Remove both output fuses.
+Check for continuity from the output side of both fuse holders to the positive side of the D-C plug, connecting continuity indicator first in one direction and then the other of each.
 The indicator should show an open in one direction and continuity in the other.
 Continuity in both directions or no continuity in either direction indicates a bad diode.
-Replace the diode connected to that fuse holder. - 5.4 Check for continuity between the input side of one fuse holder and the input side of the other.
-If no continuity exists, the transformer secondary is open.
-Replace the transformer. - 5.5 Check for continuity across the two terminals of the meter.
-If no continuity exists, the meter is open.
-Replace the meter. - 5.6 If all indications to this point are normal, test the entire DC output circuitry for continuity by progressing from the DC output prong to the negative DC output prong in incremental test sections, checking each connection for open circuits and poor connections.
+Replace the diode connected to that fuse holder. - 5.4 Check for continuity between the input side of one fuse holder and the inpurt side of the other.
+If no continuity exists, the trans-- former secondary is open.
+Replace transformer. - 5.5 Check for continuity across the two terminals of the meter.
+If no continuity exits, the meter is open.
+Replace meter. - 5.6 If all indications to this point are normal, test the entire D-C output circuitry for continuity by progressing from the positive D-C output prong to the negative D-C output prong in incremental test sections, checking each connection for open circuits and poor conditions.

-AC-LINE FUSES BLOW
+A-C LINE FUSES BLOW

-6. With unit unplugged and timer turned on, check for continuity between each imput prong of the AC plug and the ground prong.
-If continuity is found between either imput prong and ground, a short circuit exists and must be found and removed.
-If all indications are open and the AC fuses are of sufficient rating for the charger, a shorted transformer is the most probable cause of this problem.
+6. With unit unplugged and timer turned ON, check for continuity between each input prong of the A-C plug and the ground prong.
+If continuity is found between either input prong and ground, a short circuit exists and must be found and removed.
+If all indications are open and the A-C fuses are of sufficient rating for the charger, a shorted transformer is the most probable cause of this problem.
 Replace transformer.